Moesha: Cancellation

 By the sixth season, ratings for Moesha had dropped and UPN opted not to renew or air the series for a seventh season.
 The series ended on an unresolved cliffhanger with Myles being kidnapped by a rival of Dorian, Moesha considering moving in with Hakeem or her best friend Niecy, and a positive pregnancy test being found in the trash at Moesha's dorm room, without positive identification as to whose it was.
 Entertainment Weekly reported a rumor that certain plots were to be resolved on The Parkers, but those storylines were ultimately never resolved.

 Possible revival

 On November 3, 2017, the cast reunited on The Real and have expressed interest in reviving the show.
-"Absolutely, we need a reboot to this show, because we ended on a cliff," Norwood pointed out.
+"Absolutely, we need a reboot to this show, because we ended on a cliffhanger."
+Norwood pointed out.
 In August 2020, Norwood revealed she was in talks for a reboot, citing the show's success on Netflix.